Developing humidity, moisture and air temperature measurement solutions

 Moisture in materials is also measured using a variety of techniques, targeting either water content specifically or total moisture content, including other volatiles.
 Measurement and calibration approaches also depend on the background, or matrix, material.

 NPL is continually developing techniques in order to meet user needs for a growing variety of humidity and moisture calibrations and related measurements, over a wide range of conditions.
+We have experience in designing and building humidity generators and sub-chambers for the calibration of hygrometers.

 Humidity in industrial conditions